zjames12/Bat-ID-Transfer-Learning/README.md

 3. Create two folders: bat_train and no_bat_train in the same directory as this repository.
 4. Place the bat and no bat images in the corresponding folders.
 5. Run the model
-	a.
-Open Anaconda Prompt by hitting the Windows key <kbd>⊞</kbd> and searching for Anaconda Prompt
+	* Open Anaconda Prompt by hitting the Windows key <kbd>⊞</kbd> and searching for Anaconda Prompt
-	b.
-Open Jupyter Notebook by entering `jupyter notebook`
+	* Open Jupyter Notebook by entering `jupyter notebook`
-	c.
-Open and run train_model.ipynb in Jupyter Notebook
+	* Open and run train_model.ipynb in Jupyter Notebook

 ### Make Predictions

 1. Create two folders: prediction_images and bat_select
 2. Move unlabeled images to prediction_images folder
 3. Rename the files
-	a.
-Open Spyder by hitting the Windows key <kbd>⊞</kbd> and searching for Spyder
+	* Open Spyder by hitting the Windows key <kbd>⊞</kbd> and searching for Spyder
-	b.
-Open and run rename_by_number.py in Spyder
+	* Open and run rename_by_number.py in Spyder
 4. Run the predictions
-	a.
-Open Anaconda Prompt by hitting the Windows key <kbd>⊞</kbd> and searching for Anaconda Prompt
+	* Open Anaconda Prompt by hitting the Windows key <kbd>⊞</kbd> and searching for Anaconda Prompt
-	b.
-Open Jupyter Notebook by entering `jupyter notebook`
+	* Open Jupyter Notebook by entering `jupyter notebook`
-	c.
-Open and run prediction.ipynb in Jupyter Notebook.
+	* Open and run prediction.ipynb in Jupyter Notebook.
 Bat images will be moved to the bat_select folder.

 ### Running in Google Colab